 Getting The Stream Key On Twitch

 The very first thing that you need to do is get the stream key on Twitch.
-And for that, first, you’ll have to enable the two-factor authentication if you haven’t already.
+And for that, first, you’ll have to enable the two-factor authentication on Twitch if you haven’t already.

 Once the two-step verification is done, you can get your streaming key by following the steps below.